 Picking the top 10 happy hour spots in Los Angeles is a little like picking a favorite child.
-From the sports bars you frequent on weekends to grab a pint while watching the game to the dive bars where you've become a regular—out of all the bars in Los Angeles, how do you choose who makes the cut?
-Don't worry: We've picked the top 10 in the city so that you don't have to (you're welcome).
+From the sports bars you frequent on weekends to the dive bars where you've become a regular—out of all the bars in Los Angeles, how do you choose who makes the cut?
+Don't worry: We've picked the top 10 in the city so you don't have to (you're welcome).
 Our list is based on the best deals overall—the happy hours that last more than just a few hours, serve killer drinks and offer delicious cheap eats at a fraction of their regular prices.
 So scrounge around for those last few bucks, grab a stool and settle in for some of the best happy hour deals in town.
 Cheers!

 What: Half-price specialty cocktails, beer and wine; $5 bar bites

 Why we love it: How do we love Saint Felix?
 Let us count the ways: 1.
 Four hours of strong, half-price drinks.
 2. The sangria.
 Oh, the sangria.
 3. Only $5 for a Kobe slider and sweet potato fries?
 Yes, please.
 Plus, their mac and cheese is phenomenal.
 4. The friendly, fabulous waitstaff, whether you're at the Hollywood or West Hollywood location.
 We heart you, Saint Felix!